Akashrine/jbr-11ty/src/posts/a-whole-new-world/2020-07-05-a-whole-new-world.md

     <figcaption>English is my language</figcaption>
 </figure>

 Even if I'm working in english everyday and feeling confident talking in english, when it comes to write longer posts I lack of vocabulary, I globally suck at using the right tense.
-As I want to progress my post will pass through the critical eyes of a native speaker (👋[Tam](https://github.com/tamarasaurus)).
+As I want to progress, my posts will pass through the critical eyes of a native speaker (👋[Tam](https://github.com/tamarasaurus)).
 The second thing about writing in english is enhancing a little more the reach of my articles : I obviously don't want to be well known, but if some of my articles can be helpful, let's help more people.

 ## Kill procrastination

 {% tweet "1278882156983574529" %}

 When you have a kid, and when you have a daily job, it is really easy to become less creative / productive during the free time (unless 💤, an activity I've become good at).
-It is really easy to let the time flow through a good video game, a good show or worst a youtube marathon of video about obscure subject.
+It is much easier to let the time flow through a good video game, a good show or worst, a youtube marathon of video about obscure subject.

 So when the confinement occured, I told myself, no more twitch, no more youtube, only constructive activity (even if it means playing a video game, at least you're making something with a goal.)
-And thanks to the Covid-19, this is the only reason I can say "thank you' to this, I've set myself ready to restart once again this website with all the stack I wanted to test.
+And thanks to the Covid-19, this is the only case I can say "thank you' to this, I've set myself ready to start once again this website with all the stack I wanted to test.

 Now the idea is to work on it a little everyday, write words, test code, share thoughts ...
 As James Clear, the author of [Atomic Habits](https://www.amazon.fr/dp/0735211299/ref=as_li_qf_asin_il_tl?ie=UTF8&linkCode=gs2&linkId=723bbc2363b811f5d76f4b77a8e2fb87&creativeASIN=0735211299&tag=dariusforou03-21&creative=9325)